 ASTA members are committed to achieving transparency with the food and feed value chain, government stakeholders and consumers.
 Individual members will continue to share information according to their business, marketing and commercialization plans.
-Beyond the structured, seed sector-wide engagement with these stakeholders, ASTA members will consult with stakeholders when the use of gene editing is for development of a commercial product and not for discovery/researcher purposes.
+Beyond the structured, seed sector-wide engagement with these stakeholders, ASTA members will consult with stakeholders when the use of gene editing is for development of a commercial product and not for discovery/research purposes.

-✓ Based on business, marketing and commercialization plans, developers will inform regulatory authorities about their products that are exempt from pre-market regulatory reviews under current biotechnology regulations that are intended to be commercialized.
+✓ Based on business, marketing and commercialization plans, developers will inform regulatory authorities about their products that are intended to be commercialized and are exempt from pre-market regulatory reviews under current biotechnology regulations.